scionproto-contrib/csnet/docs/getting-started.md

 # Getting Started

-This guide will help you get started using the CSNET library in your C application.
+This guide will help you get started using the csnet library in your C application.
 You can either follow this step-by-step walkthrough or refer to the example programs in the `./examples` directory.
 The complete API documentation is available [here](https://scionproto-contrib.github.io/csnet/scion_8h.html).